apache/arrow-site/_drafts/arrow-adbc.md

 ## What about {Flight RPC, Flight SQL, JDBC, ODBC, …}?

-ADBC fills a specific niche that related projects do not address:
+ADBC fills a specific niche that related projects do not address.
+It is both:

 - **Arrow-native**: ADBC can pass through Arrow data with no overhead thanks to the [C Data Interface][c-data-interface].
   JDBC is row-oriented, and ODBC has implementation caveats, as discussed, that make it hard to use with Arrow.